Genie Chance: Legacy

 Chance's legislative papers and files for the years between 1969 and 1976 are housed with the Archives and Special Collections at the UAA/APU Consortium Library.
 Included are subject files on important policies during Chance's years in the legislator such as abortion, Atomic Energy Commission, education, health and welfare, petroleum development, Alaska Children's Services, and FCC Regulation.

 In 2016 and 2017, Chance was the subject of a spoken-word performance presented by author Jon Mooallem as part of Radiotopia Live.
 The performance included a spoken story of Chance's contributions after the 1964 earthquake and featured musicians including Jenny Conlee, Chris Funk, Nate Query, and John Moen.
-The podcast 99 Percent Invisible recorded a performance and aired the edited version during one of their programs.
+The podcast 99% Invisible recorded a performance and aired the edited version during one of their programs.
 Mooallem expanded the performance into a book that was released on March 24, 2020.
 This is Chance! explores Chance's role in helping the community recover in the aftermath of the earthquake.